 “Now, don’t say it.
 You know I’m superstitious.”

 “You’re not telling me…” Her voice receded into the hallway, then came back audible to Mulhall.
-Bickering, she and Oliver had forgotten themselves engaged in a clandestine affair.
+Bickering, she and Oliver forgot themselves engaged in a clandestine affair.

 “…anyone’s gonna put up a fire ladder, and it would fall off the wall if you tried using it!”